 2: Metadata: Your Now requests are clean HTTP requests that respond as you'd expect them to.
 The metadata that wraps each request is available to your application.
 Within Fly, this is of particular importance.
 If you're using Geo-IP Middleware, for example, that header information can make its way directly to your Now backend in-tact.
 More typically, you can act upon values from

-Fly is an Application Delivery Network.
-You can add a hostname then attach any number of backends to that hostname.
+With Fly, you can add a hostname then attach any number of backends to that hostname.
 For example, you can host a static marketing site on your root domain, a Heroku application on

 /app/, a Ghost Blog on